Table of Contents Search for printer HOME

 =>Simple models

-Yet in terms of how scientists thought about the present climate system, one might say that the ice had been broken.
-Evidence of swift and severe shifts at the height of the last ice age had also been found recently in deep-sea cores, and scientists hesitated to dismiss these discontinuities as some kind of accidental noise.
-People recalled that the present climate system was certainly subject to abrupt and harrowing droughts, like the one revealed by Bryson's group that had devastated native North American cultures.
+Yet for the evolution of how scientists thought about the climate system, one might say that the ice had been broken.
+Seeing evidence of swift and severe shifts in deep-sea cores, scientists could not dismiss ice core discontinuities as some kind of accidental noise.
+People recalled that the present climate system was certainly subject to abrupt regional shifts, like the drought revealed by Bryson's group that had devastated native North American cultures.
 Persuasive new geological evidence blamed extreme prolonged droughts for the downfall of ancient Mayan and Mesopotamian civilizations as well.(60)

 =>